BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 - Measure coverage for the `audiometa` package
 - Display coverage summary in the terminal (including missing lines)
-- Generate an HTML report in `htmlcov/` directory
+- Generate an HTML report in `htmlcov/` directory (ideal for local development)
 - Fail if coverage is below 85%

+**Note:** CI uses `--cov-report=xml --cov-report=term` for automated coverage reporting, but the HTML format shown above is recommended for local development to easily explore coverage details.

 ##### Running Tests Without Coverage